bcgov/digital_marketplace/README.md

 npm run migrations:latest # Run all database migrations.

 # If you need to sign in to the app and don't already have keycloak:
-docker-compose -f docker-compose.keycloak.yml up # Start local postgres and keycloak servers npm run migrations:latest # Run all database migrations. node .devcontainer/scripts/keycloak-local.js # Set up keycloak server
+docker-compose -f docker-compose.keycloak.yml up -d # Start local postgres and keycloak servers npm run migrations:latest # Run all database migrations. node .devcontainer/scripts/keycloak-local.js # Set up keycloak server